jdbruxelles/si18n.js/README.md

 All translations are stored in the `/locales` directory.
 Under no circumstances should you edit the files in this directory, except for the `index.js` and `fr.json` files which are the source language for the translations.

+Translations will be available on the app if they exceed a certain threshold of completion (currently 90%).

 ## Licence